Last updated on September 7th, 2019 at 06:26 pm

 - Unknown Rate of Reading – The biggest disadvantage of using business flyers is people trash them without reading.
 Having a flyer that grabs the attention by using pictures and a distinctive message for action, helps lessen this possibility.

-Creating Business Flyers: Final Review
+Creating Business Flyers: Our Final Thought

-Even with the low cost of advertising with flyers, take the time to consider the advantages and disadvantages to this marketing.
+Even with the low cost of advertising with flyers, take the time to consider the advantages and disadvantages of this marketing.
 Make sure you have a clear plan and that this advertising is right for your company.